-These issues are solved by adjusting timing and the upper body's rotation angle.
+These issues are solved by adjusting the timing and the upper body's rotational angle.

-However, because snowboarders are human, it is for certain they gain a sense of motion by facing forward.
+However, because snowboarders are human, it is for certain that we gain a sense of motion by facing forward.

 Facing forward while on the slopes is very possible, however, making sure that the joints have been stretched enough is a precondition.